ProteusMRIgHIFU/BabelViscoFDTD/README.md

 | iMac Pro (Xeon W) | - | - | - | 2982 s  (20 threads)|

 #### Discussion of results
 The number of computing units is becoming a bit useless to compare.
-There are few interesting aspects worth mentioning:
+There are a few interesting aspects worth mentioning:
 * The ratio of performance between M1 Max and A6000 (CUDA vs. Metal) is not even close to the theoretical difference of raw SP TFLOPS%.
 * Metal and OpenCL performances of the M1 Max are pretty much equal, outmatching the A6000 performance.
 * Multiple tryouts on the CUDA code to adjust grid and block sizes didn't improve performance in the A6000.
 On the contrary, wall-time was increased, indicating that the recommended method by Nvidia to calculate maximal occupancy used by default in BabelViscoFDTD provided the best performance with the A6000.